allez-chauffe/marcel/plugins/README.md

 ```

 This function will be called after the `render()` function.
-It will also receive the properties sent by MARCEL in the `this.props` object, but it also has the previous set of properties in the argument `prevProps`.
+It will also receive the properties sent by marcel in the `this.props` object, but it also has the previous set of properties in the argument `prevProps`.
 This can be useful to check if your properties have changed, and only trigger expensive API call if the properties did changed.

 Finally, you should create an instance of your class: